mgtools/DCTdomain/README.md

 # DCTdomain
-Protein domain-level embedding via DCT for homology detection and similarity search
+Protein domain-level embedding via ESM-2 and DCT for homology detection and similarity search.

 ## Approach
+An overview of the pipeline is visualized in the figure below:

 ![This is an image](https://github.com/mgtools/DCTdomain/blob/main/misc/DCTdomain-diag.png)

 ## Programs/scripts